armbian/documentation/docs/build-framework/switches/proxies-mirrors.md

 Comma-separated list of hosts and domains that should bypass the proxies above, propagated into the build container and the tools it runs.
 Empty by default; set it to keep local mirrors, registries or internal hosts off the proxy.

+#### NAMESERVER

+`IPv4 address` · default: autodetected, else `1.0.0.1`

+DNS resolver used **inside the build chroot** while packages are downloaded; it does not affect the finished image (DNS there is left to DHCP/systemd).
+When you leave it unset the framework autodetects a usable resolver from the host's `/etc/resolv.conf`, falling back to `1.0.0.1` (Cloudflare); set it explicitly to force a specific resolver — for example on an isolated network where the host's resolver is unreachable from the chroot.

 #### GITHUB_SOURCE

 `string` · default: `https://github.com`